wp-plugins/caascade/readme.txt

 == Description ==

 Caascade is a free Computation-as-a-Service API.
 Using Wordpress Shortcode, this plugin allows forms to be embedded for various mathematical operations.
 Users can enter expressions which are evaluated by a Caascade server.
-Notable features include PDF and Recaptcha support.
 The Caascade plugin may be useful to bloggers and other web publishers who would like their readers to interact with their site's mathematical content.

 Tetragy welcomes requests for new operations that may be specific to a user or organization.
+A demo is available at https://wp.tetragy.com.

 The current version of the plugin provides for the following operations:

 Arithmetic